What are my options for Seasonal Disconnect?

 The base rate on your utility bill is a fixed charge on every bill, regardless of usage, to cover the costs of system readiness, billing, accounting, and meter reading.

-The fuel adjustment charge is a direct pass through of fuel costs to produce and deliver your electricity.
-Fuel and purchased power costs are the largest single variable expense for electric utilities, and they can vary greatly on the basis of supply and demand, and other factors.
-Under utility regulations. these expenses are passed along to customers at cost, through a charge on their bill commonly referred to as a "fuel adjustment fee."
-Utilities do not profit from increase fuel and purchased power costs.
+The fuel and purchased power costs are direct pass through expenses incurred by the UC to produce your electricity.
+Fuel and purchased power costs are the largest single variable expense for electric utilities and they can vary greatly on the basis of supply and demand, and other market factors.
+Under utility regulations, any variance of these expenses collected through the base rates are passed along to customers through a charge on their bill commonly referred to as a "fuel adjustment fee."
+As a result of the 2021 Rate Study, the fuel adjustment fee is currently a credit (not a charge) to customers.
+The fuel adjustment fee will be reviewed annually and updated accordingly.